efrei-paris-sud/2020-A-There-mini-min/project/project_evolution.md

 This proved a challenge, for the application we were using for Bluetooth wasn't supporting it's low energy varient.
 We went back to research and found a code enabling us to create a server able to connect in low energy:
 ![BLE server's code](img/BLE_server_code.png?raw=true)

-At first, using the kodable application (details in the following session) we didn't got any result.
+At first, using the Kodular application (details in the following session) we didn't got any result.
 ![Kodular doesn't show anything](img/kodular_error_1.png?raw=true)

 Apparently the application wasn't able to detect our device by itself.
 We had to resort to using another application to make a "first contact" between the ESP32 and the